heltonmaia/ECT-proj-roboticArm/README.md

   - Install the Droidcam client on Windows: [Download page](https://www.dev47apps.com/droidcam/windows/)
   - Then follow the instructions to connect: [Connection guide](https://www.dev47apps.com/droidcam/connect/)

-Once you have access to a camera, open Jupyter notebook
+Once you have access to a camera, use Jupyter Notebook to open the file "right hand detection in range" available in this project, then change the kernel within the code editor to your virtual environment's one.
+Now you can run the script and see if the right hand is detected within the specified range.